Bethany LeBlanc, LCSW, PMH-C

 I felt like my body wasn’t my own during birth.

-I’m scared to give birth again because of how my last experience went.
+I’m scared to give birth again because of what happened.

 I shouldn’t feel this way- my baby and I are both healthy.